Furniture Refinishing vs Restoration (What’s the Difference?)

 From my experience working with timber pieces in Melbourne, one of the most common points of confusion clients have is the difference between refinishing and restoration.
 Many people assume they mean the same thing, but in practice, they are quite different processes with different goals.

-When I work on projects for furniture restorers melbourne, I always start by explaining which approach is suitable for the piece, because the wrong method can reduce value or damage original craftsmanship.
+In my Northcote workshop, I always start by explaining which approach suits the piece, because the wrong method can reduce value or damage original craftsmanship.

 What Is Furniture Refinishing?